 While around three million people live in Mongolia it’s estimated that somewhere between 25 to 40 percent of them live nomadically.
 Experience nomadic life for yourself as you disconnect from the bustle of routine to embrace a completely different way of life.
 Under the expert guidance of your local guide and wranglers, get to grips with your Mongol horse, a native breed known for their small but sturdy build, stamina and hardiness in extreme conditions.

-Then, supported by 4X4 vehicles or additional pack animals, you’ll discover why nomadism still exists amidst the Mongolian wilderness and get to understand some of the challenges facing the rural nomadic communities in an increasingly connected world.
+Then, supported by pack animals, you’ll discover why nomadism still exists amidst the Mongolian wilderness and get to understand some of the challenges facing the rural nomadic communities in an increasingly connected world.

 Eagle hunting has for over 6,000 years been a major part of tradition on the Eurasian steppe, a once threatened way of life which is now experiencing a resurgence among local communities.
-Throughout this expedition, the team will be joined by experienced Eagle Hunters who will show off their skills and teach the team Kazakh horse games whilst offering a window into their lives.
-The expedition will finish at a local Eagle Festival in time to witness many of their new friends take part in the daring displays of horsemanship, and get up close themselves with the awe-inspiring creatures who are so evocative of traditional Mongolia.
+Throughout this expedition, the team will be joined by semi-nomadic horsemen from eagle hunter families who will offer a window into their lives.
+Although the expedition takes place outside of the eagle hunting season, you’ll be invited to participate in Kazakh horse games and get up close with the awe-inspiring hunting eagles who are so evocative of traditional Mongolia.

 In addition, by accessing more remote regions of the country and developing a responsible approach to tourism in partnership with the local staff and providing investment within these communities we hope will help to reverse this trend, safeguarding a way of life for future generations.